atsign-foundation/at_libraries/README.md

 [at_widgets repository](https://github.com/atsign-foundation/at_widgets).

-[at_lookup](https://pub.dev/packages/at_lookup): A low-level library that directly implements the @protocol verbs.
+[at_lookup](https://pub.dev/packages/at_lookup): A low-level library that directly implements the atProtocol verbs.
 You can find this dependency in several other packages such as at_client and at_client_mobile.

 [at_onboarding_cli](https://pub.dev/packages/at_onboarding_cli): A command
-line library to authenticate and onboard @signs intended for use in headless applications such as Internet of Things (IoT) devices.
+line library to authenticate and onboard Atsigns intended for use in headless applications such as Internet of Things (IoT) devices.

 [at_server_status](https://pub.dev/packages/at_server_status): A helpful